 Alternatively, students may, with the approval of their adviser and the director of the program, pursue a self-designed concentration.

-Electives (two courses)—One economic elective must be selected from outside of the student's area of concentration, and one elective must be selected from a list of global courses made available to students each term.
+Electives (two courses)—One quantitative elective and one cross-cultural elective must be selected from a list of courses made available to students each term.

 Senior seminar—All students will take the 400-level current issues senior seminar, which serves as the senior exercise.
 The specific topics for the seminar will vary from year to year.